 Contact the Estuarium Manager at 360 915-0773 for questions and scheduling.
 To request a group visit, complete the Estuarium Group Request Form and return to firstname.lastname@example.org.

 We are always excited to train new volunteers as docents and as marine educators.
 If you are interested in volunteering, complete the online Volunteer Form.
 Once you complete a Volunteer Application you will be contacted via email to begin training.
 The Estuarium is a fun place to grow your understanding of marine ecosystems, and a great way to share that knowledge with others!

-– Aquariums featuring an amazing diversity of animals from intertidal and subtidal environments in South Puget Sound.
-See sea stars, crabs, shrimp, anemones, sea cucumbers, chitons, stickleback fish, and much more.
+- The Estuarium features an amazing diversity of live animals from intertidal and subtidal environments in South Puget Sound.
+See sea stars, crabs, shrimp, anemones, sea cucumbers, chitons, fish, and much more.
 Learn to identify animals, watch us feed them, and discover what lives in our own part of Puget Sound!

-- The Estuarium houses a modest natural history collection, featuring an exciting variety of marine life from the depths of Puget Sound.
-Generously lent by the Washington Department of Ecology and natural historian, David Jamison, the collection at the Estuarium allows you to see everything from chiton shells to shark eyeballs up close and personal.
+- The Estuarium houses a modest natural history collection, featuring an exciting variety of preserved marine life from the depths of Puget Sound.
+Generously lent to us by the Washington Department of Ecology and natural historian, David Jamison, the collection at the Estuarium allows you to see everything from chiton shells to shark eyeballs up close and personal.

-– Interpretive Exhibits are highly educational on a variety of subjects relating to South Puget Sound ecology, geology, restoration, and recreation.
-Most exhibits on loan from our community partners.
-Take some time during your visit to read through these amazing exhibits.
+- Our interpretive exhibits are highly educational, focusing on relevant subjects relating to South Puget Sound ecology, geology, restoration, and recreation.
+Take some time during your visit to explore these informative exhibits.

 - The Estuarium has a community bulletin board which connects visitors to opportunities beyond the Estuarium to enjoy and protect Puget Sound.
 In addition to information about our other programs, we have takeaway materials from our community partners as well as flyers for upcoming volunteer opportunities and activities.
-Every time you come in, see what’s new on the community billboard.